Oaklandish is proud to collaborate with Ahmed Mohammad and Kits Cubed!

 Ayla (8) and Ahmeer (6) told him, “I don’t like science.
 I’m not good at it.”
 So, Ahmed decided to do something about it.
 He took Ayla and Ahmeer out to their backyard and helped them conduct their first science experiment.

-Together they filled a cup with water, poured a bit of oil on top, placed some leaves inside and sealed the top.
+Together they filled a cup with water, then poured in some oil, placed some leaves inside, and sealed the top.
 A couple of hours later, droplets of water appeared on the glass jar.
 There was only one explanation for how the water escaped the oil.
-The scientific conclusion was that plants breathe out water by releasing condensation through their leaves.
+The scientific conclusion was that plants breathed out the water by releasing condensation through their leaves.

 Next up were pop rockets.
 Ahmed found some empty film canisters and filled them with water.
 He drew an outline of rocket fins and a nose on cardboard for his niece and nephew to color and cut.
 When the rockets were ready, he dropped an Alka-Seltzer tablet in each and closed the lid.
 A few moments later the rockets exploded and flew towards the sky.